-“KingMakers of Oakland” is the story of the nation’s first school district to launch a classroom curriculum taught by and exclusively for African American male students.
+“KingMakers of Oakland” is the story of the nation’s first school district to launch a classroom curriculum taught exclusively by African American male teachers for African American male students.

 The documentary follows the lives of key characters over the episodes, including the leadership, the facilitators, and the Kings (students).
 Each episode will follow a theme that connects to the overall narrative, which essentially is “it takes a Black man to help a Black boy become a Black man.”